raspberrypilearning/3D-scene/en/step_7.md

 ---

-This example changes the ghost graphics effect so you can see through the rainbow.
+This example changes the `ghost`{:class="block3looks"} graphic effect so you can see through the rainbow.

 **Transparent rainbow**: [See inside](https://scratch.mit.edu/projects/451544795/editor){:target="_blank"}